martintomas/reactive_observers/README.md

 [![Build Status](https://travis-ci.com/martintomas/reactive_observers.svg?branch=master)](https://travis-ci.com/martintomas/reactive_observers)
 [![codecov](https://codecov.io/gh/martintomas/reactive_observers/branch/master/graph/badge.svg)](https://codecov.io/gh/martintomas/reactive_observers)

-This gem can make observer from every possible class or object.
+This gem can transform every possible class or object to observer.
 Observer relation can be defined at Class level and processed dynamically when appropriate record changes.
 Observable module is using build in Active Record hooks or database triggers which can be turned on for specified tables in multiple App environment.

 ```ruby
 class Topic < ActiveRecord::Base; end